2020 Judges Panel

 Tine received her BA from Slippery Rock University, her Master of Government/Public Administration from University of Pennsylvania Fels Institute and her Juris Doctor from Temple University Beasley School of Law.

-Mr. Lieber has served as President and Chief Executive Officer of HIMSS (Healthcare Information and Management Systems Society) and related organizations for over 17 years.
-HIMSS consists of HIMSS and HIMSS International, cause-based, global membership societies; HIMSS Analytics, the market research and data services group; and HIMSS Media, the diversified media and publishing division, and PCHA, The Personal Connected Health Alliance—all focused on better health through information technology.
-In his strategic leadership role at HIMSS, Lieber has established the organization as a global leader on issues such as, electronic health records, interoperability, technology standards, IT adoption, and certification.
+Mr. Lieber is a healthcare executive with more than 35 years experience in health care policy and operations.
+He served as President and Chief Executive Officer of HIMSS (Healthcare Information and Management Systems Society) and its related organizations from 2000-2017.
+In his strategic leadership role at HIMSS, Lieber established the organization as a global leader on issues such as, electronic health records, interoperability, technology standards, IT adoption, and certification.

-Founding Dean of the Jefferson College of Population Health
+Founding Dean Emeritus, Jefferson College of Population Health

-Dr. Nash was named the Founding Dean of the Jefferson College of Population Health in 2008.
-He is also the Dr. Raymond C. and Doris N. Grandon Professor of Health Policy.
 Jefferson College of Population Health (JCPH) provides innovative educational programming designed to develop healthcare leaders for the future.
-Its offerings include Masters degrees and certificate programs in Population Health, Public Health, Healthcare Quality and Safety, Health Policy and Applied Health Economics and Outcomes Research.
+Its offerings include Masters degrees and certificate programs in Population Health, Population Health Intelligence, Public Health, Healthcare Quality and Safety, Health Policy and Applied Health Economics and Outcomes Research.
 JCPH also offers a doctoral program in Population Health Sciences.

 Dr. Nash is a board certified internist who is internationally recognized for his work in public accountability for outcomes, physician leadership development, and quality-of-care improvement.
 Repeatedly named to Modern Healthcare’s list of Most Powerful Persons in Healthcare, his national activities cover a wide scope.
 Currently he is on the Advisory Board of VHA’s Center for Applied Healthcare Studies.
 He is a principal faculty member for Quality of Care programming for the American Association for Physician Leadership, and leads the academic joint venture between the organization and the JCPH.
 He is on the National Quality Forum Task Force on Improving Population Health and is on the John M. Eisenberg Award Committee of the Joint Commission.
 Dr. Nash has chaired the Technical Advisory Group (TAG) of the Pennsylvania Health Care Cost Containment Council (HC4) for more than 15 years and he is widely recognized as a pioneer in the public reporting of outcomes.